jrief/django-formset/docs/source/admin-integration.rst

 fields.
 During the development, the Django-Admin_ was an inspiration for many features of this library.
 Developers may recognize the similarities between the StackedInline_- of the Django-Admin and the :ref:`form-collections` of **django-formset**.
-The :ref:`dual-selector` is another such example, which the Django-Admin is referring as `filter horizontal`_.
+The :ref:`dual-selector` is another such example, which the Django-Admin is referring to as `filter horizontal`_.

 .. _Django-Admin: https://docs.djangoproject.com/en/stable/ref/contrib/admin/
 .. _StackedInline: https://docs.djangoproject.com/en/stable/ref/contrib/admin/#inlinemodeladmin-objects